-If you were of the thought that modern cocktails were the only drinks that have interesting flavors and unique garnishes, allow me to introduce you the Biltmore.
+If you thought that modern cocktails were the only drinks to have exciting flavor combinations and unique garnishes, introduce yourself to the Biltmore cocktail.
 This is a classic gin martini that pairs sweet vermouth and fresh pineapple with just a hint of maraschino to create an interesting little drink.

-As happens many times in vintage bartending guides, the recipe was a little vague on preparation.
-While interpreting it, I decided to recommend that the 'pineapple chunk' be muddled to release most of its fresh juice, then the drink shaken to ensure a nicely balanced mix.
+As happens many times in vintage bartending guides, the recipe was a little vague on preparation (they're often ingredients only).
+Interpretation is required, so the "pineapple chunk" it lists is best when muddled which lets you release most of its fresh juice and shaking the drink creates a nicely balanced mix.

-- Add the gin, vermouth and maraschino and fill with ice.
+Add the gin, sweet vermouth, and maraschino and fill with ice.

-- Strain the hazelnut from the liqueur and drop in the glass for a garnish.
+Strain the hazelnut from the liqueur and drop it in the glass for a garnish.

 - While you might be inclined to pour a dry gin in this drink, give other styles a try.
 In classic recipes, Old Tom, Plymouth, and even genever were often used and any of them will do well in this drink.

 - For the sweet vermouth, the biggest consideration is that it's fresh.
 If you don't mix with it often, an open bottle can sit longer than the recommended three months.
 It will become stale because it's a fortified wine and more sensitive to air than distilled spirits.
 If you have any doubts, buy a new bottle.

 - Pour pineapple juice instead of muddling the fruit if you prefer.
 About 1/2 ounce should be just fine, though you may want to adjust that.

 - No maraschino in the bar?
 Try another cherry liqueur such as Cherry Heering, crème de cerise, or cherry brandy.
 These substitutes are a little sweeter, though the dash used will not have a tremendous impact on the drink.
 Cherry vodka can do in a pinch.